TejuK2205/Gestura/README.md

 3. **Download and Place the Trained Model**

-   Ensure that you have the trained model file (e.g., `cnn_model.h5`).
+   Ensure that you have the trained model file (e.g., `cnn_model.keras`).
 Place it in the project directory.

 ## Usage